Best Medical Insurance Plan

 What is the difference between Medical Aid and Medical Insurance?

-Medical Insurance is based on stated event and specific procedure costs.
+Based on tariff codes and procedures.
+Based on stated event and specific procedure costs.

 Get your quote and join today and stop taking extra risks for you and your loved ones in these uncertain times.